mbradic/gopas-osnovy/JS_SVELTE1 EN.md

 JS_SVELTE1 - Introduction to the Svelte framework

 This course is designed for intermediate JS programmers who want to learn how to create front-end applications using the Svelte framework.
 Participants will learn the basics of front-end development (data presentation, events, forms, communication with back-end api, navigation) using the SVELTE library.
-The course assumes knowledge of the DOM object model in the browser at the course level [JS_DOM1] and moderately advanced knowledge of JavaScript at the course level [JS_ADV].
+The course assumes knowledge of the DOM object model in the browser at the course level [JS_DOM1] and moderately advanced knowledge of JavaScript at the course level [JS_PROG2].

 #### Length